Posse (1975)

 man reaching for the sky, but like his movie character, he has to acknowledge

 the superiority of Dern, who is brilliant as the effervescent, astute outlaw.
-The

-script, based on a short story by Christopher Knopf, was written by Knopf
+script, based on a short story by Christopher Knopf, is cleverly plotted and has a nice

 circular character, with Strawhorn using Nightingale's every possible weakness (his